Ways to Recognize Respiratory Care Week at Your Facility

 Written by Katherine Zheng, PhD, BSN Content Writer, IntelyCare

-What Is Respiratory Care Week?
+What Is Respiratory Care Week’s Significance?

-This week-long event is dedicated to recognizing the vital work of respiratory therapists across the nation.
-In addition to celebrating these professionals, this event is also used to raise awareness about lung conditions.
+In addition to celebrating these professionals, respiratory therapy week is also used to raise awareness about lung conditions.
 Healthcare organizations, staff, patients, and community members all come together throughout the week to exchange and learn new information about respiratory health.

 When Is Respiratory Care Week?

-This event is held annually during the last full week of October.
+RT week is held annually during the last full week of October.
 It coincides with National Healthy Lung Month, which is more broadly dedicated to educating the public and advocating for respiratory health and medicine.

-5 Ways to Recognize Respiratory Care At Your Facility
+5 Ways to Recognize Respiratory Care at Your Facility

 As a facility leader, it’s important to recognize and spread awareness about all the effort that your respiratory therapists put in each and every day.
 Not only does this help boost staff morale, but it also fosters a stronger connection with the healthcare community at large.
 Below are five ways that you can help celebrate this annual event.